-The most geographically focused of these, the LA100 study, conducted by the National Renewable Energy Laboratory explored several pathways for the Los Angeles Department of Water and Power (LADWP) to meet its electricity needs with reliable, up to 100% renewable power by 2045 or earlier.
+The most geographically focused of these, the LA100 study, conducted by the National Renewable Energy Laboratory explored several pathways for the Los Angeles Department of Water and Power (LADWP) to meet its electricity needs with reliable power by 2045, in line with LADWP’s stated portfolio objectives.
 A second study (Long et al.), from leaders in academia, consulting, and nonprofits, focuses on California, while a third study (Sepulveda et al.), from MIT and Princeton academics, explores regions like Texas and the Northeast.

-The three studies echo a common conclusion in the growing literature on net zero carbon power grids: while solar, wind, and lithium-ion batteries will meet the majority of future electricity demand, clean, firm resources provide significant cost savings and reliability benefits over a renewables and lithium-ion only approach.
+The three studies echo a common conclusion in the growing literature on power grids: while solar, wind, and lithium-ion batteries will provide valuable energy and grid services in the future, the presence of firm resources provides significant cost savings and reliability benefits over a renewables and lithium-ion only approach.

-Spoiler Alert: Cost and Duration Matter.
+Spoiler Alert: Cost and Duration of Storage Matter.
 A lot.

-While the various studies take different approaches to modeling storage, they all conclude that ultra-low cost storage can decrease the costs of zero carbon grids substantially and that the capability to generate over multiple days of adverse weather is critical for reliable, low carbon power.
+While the various studies take different approaches to modeling storage, they all conclude that ultra-low cost storage can decrease the costs of grids substantially and that the capability to generate over multiple days of adverse weather is critical for reliable power.

-LA100 finds that renewably-produced hydrogen paired with onsite storage and converted to electricity in a combustion turbine or fuel cell (the only ‘long duration’ technologies modeled) could be a key pillar to an early, 100% decarbonization strategy.
-This is true, even at the high costs that LA100 modeled — $3,200 per kilowatt to $5,300 per kilowatt depending on year and technology, or three to five times the cost of today’s combined cycle power plants.
-As for duration, the LA100 study doesn’t explicitly define the duration of the hydrogen storage technologies modeled (although we can imply $/kWh costs from duration assumptions).
+LA100 finds that hydrogen paired with onsite storage and converted to electricity in a combustion turbine or fuel cell (the only long duration storage technologies modeled) could be a key pillar in achieving LADWP’s targets.
+This is true, even at the high costs that LA100 modeled – $3,200 per kilowatt to $5,300 per kilowatt depending on year and technology, or three to five times the cost of today’s combined cycle power plants.
+The LA100 study doesn’t explicitly define the duration of the hydrogen storage technologies modeled.
 Rather, it states that the technologies have “many days of capacity” and finds that grid reliability is maintained by discharging for “extended periods over multiple sequential days [to] ensure load balancing on consecutive days or weeks with low wind and solar resource availability.”
 This value is especially apparent in constrained grid areas like the Los Angeles basin in California.

-While Long et al. don’t explicitly model long duration storage in their core cases, they do model “zero carbon fuels” that include hydrogen, at costs ranging from $15 per MMBtu to $50 per MMBtu (or roughly 5 to 17 times today’s natural gas prices, implying LCOEs ranging from roughly $0.12 per kilowatt-hour to $0.40 per kilowatt-hour).
-The models all implicitly assume that the infrastructure required to store and deliver this fuel is embodied in the fuel prices.
-In turn, they similarly find that these fuels are cost effective to maintain reliability “when the sun doesn’t shine for many days.”
+Long et al. don’t explicitly model long duration storage in their core cases.
+However, they do model “zero carbon fuels” that include hydrogen, at costs ranging from $15 per MMBtu to $50 per MMBtu.
+While Long et al. don’t model it as such, zero carbon fuels like hydrogen that are produced with electricity are a form of long duration storage in that the fuel must be created and stored for later use.
+In turn, they find that long duration hydrogen storage is necessary to cost effectively maintain reliability “when the sun doesn’t shine for many days.”

-It is also important to note that while all of these exercises point to the value of storage that can power grids for multiple days, all studies also point to the fact that a technology inclusive, portfolio approach delivers the least cost decarbonized electric system, a finding we have confirmed many times over in our own modeling.
+While all of these exercises point to the value of storage with multi-day discharge capabilities, all studies also point to the fact that a technology inclusive, portfolio approach delivers the least cost, most reliable electric system, a finding we have confirmed many times over in our own modeling.

 Can storage be “firm”?

-While these studies and others point to the value of firm zero carbon technologies, few provide a clear definition of “firm.”
-The inclusion of hydrogen as a “firm” option in these studies adds further confusion, as any hydrogen strategy (whether blue or green) would require storage and other supporting infrastructure and would be subject to weather vagaries.
+While these studies and others point to the value of firm technologies, few provide a clear definition of “firm.”
+The inclusion of hydrogen as a “firm” option in these studies adds further confusion, as hydrogen requires storage and other supporting infrastructure and its availability is subject to weather vagaries.
 Aligning on this definition can help provide clarity to policy makers, regulators, utilities, and entrepreneurs.

 In practice, all resources are subject to availability conditions.
-As we learned from the February 2021 storms in Texas that brought down roughly one-third of the state’s “firm” thermal generation, no technology class is perfect.
-Ultimately, firmness is defined by the relevant regional weather and demand conditions, and firm resources must be able to consistently meet a given demand under a wide variety of weather conditions.
+As we learned from the February 2021 storms in Texas that brought down roughly one-third of the state’s thermal generation, no technology is perfect.
+Ultimately, firmness is defined by the relevant regional weather and demand conditions, and firm resources must be able to consistently meet a given demand under a wide variety of those conditions.

 Our findings show that periods of low intermittent generation1 lasting between 50 and 100 hours occur fairly often (roughly once every two years) and that periods lasting from 100 to 150 hours occur roughly once every ten years.
 In one of the most severe of these events, which occurred in December 2010 and is shown in Figure 1 below, renewable output was well below expected levels for six days.